jennybc/stat545a-2013-hw06_baik-jon/report/stat545a-2013-hw06_baik-jon.md

 ## Conclusions

 I had a lot of fun working with the Vancouver parking tickets data set.
 This data set was much larger than I was used to dealing with in R, and that presented several challenges, such as efficiently aggregating the data for visualizing, and plotting large amounts of data.
 It was unfortunate that there were no truly quantitative variables in the data set.
 On the plus side, there was a spatial aspect to the data set, and I was able to get my hands dirty plotting maps.
 If I had more time, I would investigate some quantitative variables that might be linked to the data, such as the fine amount associated with each parking ticket, and also try to visualize any spatio-temporal trends that may be present.
+I also want to spend more time plotting on maps.

 The greatest lesson that I learned from this project is that cleaning the data and reading in the data for analysis is the most time consuming step.
 I underestimated the time that it would take to get to actually start plotting the data due to concerns of data quality, converting different file formats, etc. Note to self: start projects earlier!